ddlBoJack/Awesome-Speech-Pretraining/README.md

 # Awesome-Speech-Pretraining
-Paper and Code for Self-Supervised Learning and Pre-Training on Speech.
+Paper, Code and Statistics for Self-Supervised Learning and Pre-Training on Speech.

 🌟 represents important papers.

 ## Papers